Shamrock Club of Wisconsin: Milwaukee St Patrick's Day Parade

-In 2020, the 543th Annual Saint Patrick's Parade was canceled, due to the Covid-19 pandemic.
+In 2020, the 54th Annual Saint Patrick's Parade was canceled, due to the Covid-19 pandemic.
 The Parade was due to be held on March 14, but on March 13, the City of Milwaukee, Shamrock Club and Westown jointly announced the cancellation of the parade, and other events held in conjunction with the parade.
 The parade was delayed in 2021 until September, but with the rise of the Delta Variant, it was again postponed until March 12, 2022.
-In 2023, the Parade will be held on March 11, starting again at Noon.
-This will be the 55th edition of the parade.
+In 2025, the Parade was held on March 15, starting again at Noon.
+This was the 57th edition of the parade.
+The 58th parade will take place on Saturday, March 14, 2026, at noon.

-There is an annual Mass in Honor of St. Patrick Mass on Parade Day at the historic St Patrick's Church, 7 and Washington.
+There is an annual Mass in Honor of St. Patrick on Parade Day at the historic St Patrick's Church, 7 and Washington.
 Now mainly a Hispanic parish, it is decorated in Celtic knots and has a statue in honor of St Patrick and its heritage as an Irish immigrant church.
 The combination of pipes, choir and Gaelic liturgy have made it one of the highlights of the Irish community each St Patrick's Day.